Bangkok Ayutthaya Klong Sa Bua Floating Market & Water Theatre Amphawa Floating Market Map of Amphawa Floating Market

 A good place to start is Royal Bangkok, the oldest part of the city on the Chao Phraya river.
 The Grand Palace is a fabulous complex where royal, religious and government buildings huddle together inside a crenellated wall.
 Among the pinnacles and spires, gateways guarded by oriental monsters, banquet halls and cloisters, Wat Phra Kaeo stands out.
 It is the royal chapel and Temple of the Emerald Buddha, protected by a nine-tiered umbrella and surrounded by gold murals.
 The Emerald Buddha is made of jade and considered so sacred that the king himself brings it ritual offerings and changes its seasonal dress.
 The centrepiece of the complex is Chakri Maha Prasad, topped by a chedi (shrine).
 A golden urn beneath the central spire contains the ashes of the Chakri kings.

-Cha-Am Google Map with Shops - Restaurant - Bank -
+Cha-Am Google Map with Shops - Restaurant - Bank - and other things

+Across the road from all the royal grandeur is a small structure housing the Lakmuang or foundation stone of Bangkok.
+Local people surround it with flowers, candles and incense.
+On the fringes, people sell food, amulets and lottery tickets.
+Outside, passersby are asked to buy birds, not to keep but to release as an act of piety.
 The country’s treasures, displayed in the National Museum, are so extensive and exotic that you may be overwhelmed.
 The most interesting items include pots and jars with haunting designs, probably 5,000 years old.
 Metropolitan Bangkok counts dozens of wats—Buddhist monasteries or temple complexes.
 The 16th-century Wat Pho near the Grand Palace, with a stupendous gilt reclining Buddha and much other art, is the city’s oldest and biggest monastery.

 Wat Arun (Temple of the Dawn) stands on the opposite bank of the river, only a minute or so away by ferry.
 The central tower, taller than a 20-storey building looms like an elongated Aztec pyramid.
 The most popular excursion in Bangkok, the Floating Market Tour, explores the Chao Phraya River and some of the klongs (canals) to the west of the city.
 Early in the morning is the best time to catch the vendors on their rounds, paddling past the canal-front houses.
 Included in the tour is a visit to the Royal Barge Museum, home of otherworldly dreamboats with elaborate red and gold decorations.